 Yes, I would like to give:

-More than 610,000 people are in urgent need of humanitarian assistance after fleeing violence in Myanmar to seek safety in Bangladesh.
+More than 650,000 people are in urgent need of humanitarian assistance after fleeing violence in Myanmar to seek safety in Bangladesh.
 With the arrival of the monsoon season, now even more lives are at risk.

 ‘The journey was like hell’

 Sitara, 35, fled Myanmar with her family, fearing that her children may be targeted for slaughter.
 "We were told our children would be arrested and killed.
 They were cutting the throats of young boys and shooting older men," she says.

 After escaping immediate danger they faced further hardship: "The journey was like hell.
 There was no food, no sanitation, nowhere to rest.
 All the adults' legs were swollen because we had to carry our children.
 We had to carry them on our shoulders, on our backs, on our heads and in our arms."